Japanese Giant Salamander Conservation Experience

 Tour Itinerary

-Visit both a disturbed and a largely pristine habitat to better understand the challenges and successes in Japanese Giant Salamander conservation.
-Learn about ongoing efforts, including bypass ramp construction and organic farming initiatives in sensitive areas.
+Visit both a disturbed site and a largely pristine habitat to gain a deeper understanding of the challenges and successes in Japanese Giant Salamander conservation.
+Learn about ongoing initiatives, including bypass-ramp construction and organic farming practices in sensitive areas.
+We will also keep an eye out for other wildlife that calls the Daisen region home, including local herpetofauna, birds, and mammals.

 Enjoy a detailed presentation covering the salamander’s biology, the threats it faces, and the conservation strategies being implemented.